-To maintain and encourage vertical structure development, treatments should encourage development of two to four trees/acre of species and individuals that will maintain or rapidly attain dominant crown positions.

-Because of their propensity to become dominant or emergent trees, residual species should include oaks, baldcypress, cottonwood and sweetgum.
-These future emergent/dominant residual trees should be identified before marking timber for harvest such that subsequent timber harvest can be used to encourage lateral growth via increased sunlight and/or encourage vertical growth via competition with neighboring residual trees.
+To maintain and encourage vertical structure development, treatments should leave 2 to 4 trees/acre of species and individuals that will maintain or rapidly attain dominant crown positions.
+Because of their propensity to become dominant or emergent trees, residual species should include oaks, baldcypress, cottonwood, and sweetgum.
+These future emergent / dominant residual trees should be identified before marking timber for harvest such that subsequent timber harvest can be used to encourage lateral growth via increased sunlight and/or encourage vertical growth via competition with neighboring residual trees.

 Tree size is also an important component of forest structure.
 Stem size is influenced by a variety of factors including tree age, the species of tree, site productivity, the amount of competition and other factors.
 Analysis of forest inventory data from 1991-1995 revealed 56% of bottomland hardwood forests in the MAV had <20% of their basal area occupied by stems with >20 inch diameters (Rudis 2001a).
 A general, but often false, assumption is that large trees are older than smaller trees.
 Data from bottomland hardwood forests do not unequivocally support this assumption, particularly when comparing among different species or among different sites (S. King unpublished data).
-In central Louisiana for example, willow oaks that were 33-67 years old developed large diameters relative to other species that attained similar or even smaller diameters at greater age (green ash [70-88 years], bitter pecan [82-90 yrs], overcup oak [66-170 yrs]) (E. Trahan and K. Ribbeck, personal observations, Dewey W. Wills WMA, LA).
+In central Louisiana for example, willow oaks that were 33 - 67 years old developed large diameters relative to other species that attained similar or even smaller diameters at greater age [green ash (70-88 years), bitter pecan (82-90 yrs), overcup oak (66-170 yrs) (K. Ribbeck, personal observation).